 - Trudge through Snow and ice with more confidence than Sno-Cat.
 The aggressive treads on this winter Contagrip sole offer...

-You can buy these on Amazon, and their customers rated this footwear 4.4 out of 5 stars.
 One user stated that these snow boots are excellent for sub-zero weather.
 On the contrary, another customer was dissatisfied with the shoes and says the footwear for this brand always runs small.

 Vasque brand snow boots feature Thinsulate insulation with Aerogel insulating foam.
 The material is waterproof suede, and the sole has Vibram rubber with IceTrek compound.
 Their 7mm felted wool liners also help to keep your feet warm in freezing temperatures.

-Amazon customers rated these boots is 3.6 out of 5 stars, and one reviewer stated that these were the best boots he's ever owned.
+These were the best boots he's ever owned.
 However, another user said they were too tight on this ankles, and the design is too small.

 These boots are lightweight and come with 200 grams of insulation and full waterproof construction.
 The rubber sole and leather uppers are perfect for winter walking and snowshoe trips.
 Plus, the ankle height and flexible upper makes these snowboots great for everyday wear and driving.

-Customers on Amazon give these boots 4.5 out of 5 stars, and one user stated that they keep your feet warm and dry.
+They keep your feet warm and dry.
 On the other hand, another customer noted the shoes are too small and have poor lace design.

 Keen Durand is a superb boot brand for hiking in snowy conditions and has good traction.
 These shoes are best for long winter walks and snowshoe treks and provide excellent warmth and protection.